Gauge Invariance for Classical Massless Particles with Spin: Transitive Group Actions of the Poincaré Group

-For a tachyon, the only way to eliminate this noncompactness is to require that the spin tensor vanishes, $S^{\mu\nu}=0$, meaning that tachyons are naturally spinless.
-For a massless particle, by contrast, we show in \citep{Barandes:2019mcl} that we can allow for nonzero spin if we impose the following equivalence relation on the particle's phase space:
+Hence, the only way to ensure that the massless particle has a compact phase space at fixed reference energy while still allowing for nonzero spin is to impose the following equivalence relation on the particle's phase space: